hazelcast/hazelcast-platform-demos/banking/transaction-monitor/src/main/scripts/README.md

 Can be run before or after `kubernetes-6-webapp-and-monitoring.yaml`.
 After would be usual, but there is no dependency between these two.

+### 7=. `kubernetes-8-polyglot-clients.yaml`

+Optional step to run clients in non-Java languages, to poll the data.

 ## Bonus